PhD, MPhil, MSt (Res) applications

 The following members of staff may be available to supervise research topics:

-Dr Alt is interested in exchanges between literature and science in the late 19th and early 20th centuries, and would be happy to supervise projects in literature and science studies, ecocriticism, and material culture studies.
+Dr Alt is interested in exchanges between literature and science, particularly ecology and climate science, in the late 19th and early 20th centuries and would be happy to supervise projects in Victorian and modernist literature and the environmental sciences.

 Dr Archer welcomes applications from students working on any aspect of literary culture in the long 16th century.
 She is particularly interested in print culture, histories of knowledge, and the representation of classical and medieval texts and contexts in Tudor writing, as well as ecocritical approaches to the literature of the period.